dotkernel/dot-console/README.md

 ### Creating commands

-dot-console is mainly a wrapper around [zf-console](https://github.com/zfcampus/zf-console).
+dot-console is mainly a wrapper around [laminas-console](https://github.com/laminas/laminas-console).
 You should check their full documentation before.
 Why a wrapper?
 * it allows us to extend the original package if we need
 * we can simplify some things

-The first thing this package offers, is the `ZF\Console\Application` factory that creates a package using the configuration array provided at `dot_console` key.
+The first thing this package offers, is the `Dot\Console\Application` factory that creates a package using the configuration array provided at `dot_console` key.
 An console application needs a name, version, route configuration, console instance and dispatcher.
 You can provide a configuration file for the console application in the following format
 ```php
 return [